mappingvermont/gfw-annual-loss-processing/4_GEE-Tiles/README.md

 ---
 <a name='hasset'></a>
-#### Hansen Composite 14-15
+#### Hansen Composite
-To re-generate this asset simply run the code.
-The current [Hansen Asset](https://code.earthengine.google.com/?asset=projects/wri-datalab/HansenComposite_14-15) is unique because it merges data from Hansen 2014 and Hansen 2015.
-Therefore process probably won't need to be repeated.
-That said, the second half of the code, starting around [here](https://github.com/wri/hansen_ee_processing/blob/master/js/composite_asset.js#L52) could easily be modified to create future assets.
+Before we can generate any tiles, we'll need to build a composite GEE asset with the new Hansen data.
+This is used in tile generation, and in dynamic user-drawn AOI analysis.
+To re-generate this asset simply go the GEE playground and run js/composite_asset.js

 ---
 <a name='htiles'></a>